-Resource Guides: The Resource Guides will be used as a source of information among others to inform SG discussions under the SG Plan.
+Provisional Resource Guides: During the provisional period, the SG will work cooperatively to gather additional data, learn and refine what is needed for the protection of the ORVs, and develop a long-term Monitoring Plan to guide the protection of the ORVs.
+During the provisional period, the The Resource Guides will be used as a source of information among others to inform SG discussions under the SG Plan.
 The Resource Guides are not intended to be used as a test for SG Plan success nor for use by permitting agencies or entities as the criterion for evaluating a project's effects on the ORVs.
 Accordingly, Resource Guides shall not be used by stakeholders as part of a case to elevate the Plan due to (1) an unresolved concern material to implementation of the Plan, (2) a Material Change in Circumstances, or (3) a Significant Risk of Impairment.
-Nor shall Resource Guides be used by stakeholders as evidence that such unresolved concerns, Materials Changes, or a Significant Risk of Impairment do not exist.
-However, nothing in the Plan shall preclude or limit the use for any purpose of any data, criteria, or standards regardless of whether such data, criteria, or standards have been used in the negotiation of the Resource Guides.5The Resource Guides do not create any binding requirements that water providers satisfy specific flow levels.
-The SG used the data and knowledge gained during the Provisional Period to develop final ORV Indicators and Resource Guides that recognize long-term hydrologic variability.
+Nor shall Resource Guides be used by stakeholders as evidence that such unresolved concerns, Material Changes, or a Significant Risk of Impairment do not exist.
+However, nothing in the Plan shall preclude or limit the use for any purpose of any data, criteria, or standards regardless of whether such data, criteria, or standards has have been used in the negotiation of the Resource Guides.
+However, nothing in the Plan shall preclude or limit the use of any data regardless of whether such data has been used in the negotiation of the Resource Guides.
+The Resource Guides do not create any binding requirements that water providers satisfy specific flow levels.
+The SG will-used the data and knowledge gained during the Pprovisional Pperiod to develop final ORV Indicators, and Resource Guides that-recognize long-term hydrologic variability, which may or may not resemble the provisional Resource Guides.

-4 The USFS is the federal managing agency with respect to USFS Segments 1 and 2 (within BLM Segment 7) covering portions of the Upper Colorado River through Glenwood Canyon.
+&lt;sup>4 The USFS is involved with BLM in the assessment of Wild and Scenic management along the Colorado River, and is the federal managing agency with respect to USFS Segments 1 and 2 (within BLM Segment 7) covering portions of the Upper Colorado River through Glenwood Canyon.